• Skip to primary navigation

 • Handul Coriander Leaves Chopped

-• 1 - 2 tbsp Mint Leaves Chopped
+• 1 - 2 tablespoon Mint Leaves Chopped

 • 2 Onions Fried till deep golden brown or a few tablespoons of store brought fried onions